-South Carolina welcomes you for the 2023 running of the Sandblast Rally.
-The roads are prepared to challenge your skill and vehicle to see who can arrive back in Cheraw in the best condition with the fastest time.
+South Carolina welcomes you for the 2026 Sandblast Rally.
+This year marks the 30th running of the event.
+The event will continue with they optional Sandblast After Dark on Friday night.
+New this year competitors that enter both Sandblast and Sandblast After Dark will be eligible for any overall event trophy.
 I want to extend a special welcome to the new competitors with fast motorcycles and cars that will be joining us this year.
 I am looking forward to seeing all of you on these challenging and fun roads.

 Sandblast Rally is a car and motorcycle race run primarily in the Sandhills State Forest and H. Cooper Black Recreation facility in Chesterfield Country, SC.
 All of the racing is against the clock to see which vehicle can complete the course in the lowest cumulative time.